yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/index.md

 ## Status and Approvals
 The profiles in this implementation guide are categorised by status as follows:
- 1. **Draft: Work In Progress** - this is initial work, shared for consultation but still subject to discussion and change
+ 1. **Draft: Work In Progress** - this is initial work, shared for consultation but unstable and still subject to discussion and change at any time.
- 2. **Draft: For Review** - the draft is stable and ready for wider review.
-May still be subject to change based on review comments
+ 2. **Draft: For Review** - the draft is more stable and ready for wider review.
+However may still be subject to change at any time, for example based on review comments
- 3. **Active: Approved** - the profile has been approved for use by the regional Technical Design Authority
+ 3. **Active: Approved (STU)** - the profile has been approved for use by the regional Technical Design Authority.
+It may be considered as a Standard for Trial Use.
+Any changes will be notified and Change Controlled.
- 4. **Active: Implemented** - the profile has been proven in at least one successful implementation
+ 4. **Active: Implemented (STU)** - whilst still a Standard for Trial Use, the profile has been proven in at least one successful implementation
+ 5. **Active: Normative** - the profile is widely established and proven, and may be considered Normative

 ## How to read this guide